CodeBoy2006/pollinations-like-proxy/README.md

 ## 🚀 Quick Start

 1. Create a `.env` file in the project root with your configuration.
-You can also create a `prompt-template.txt` file to define your optimization template.
+You can also create template files like `prompt-template.txt` and `safe-prompt-template.txt`.

     ```env
     # .env configuration example